BLCM/cabinetsorter/README.md

   second mod will just generate an error and not get a page.
 - Pull some of the config stuff out to a config file
 - Solidify category list
-- Better screenshot support
-  - Understand links to single image vs. album, inline the single images (would have to be some regexes per image provider, but that should be fine)
-- Understand and embed youtube links
 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.
 - Proper logging